Product DesignerPride FamilyLaunched

 Results

-Because analytics were not yet available at launch, results are framed as shipped scope plus usability evidence from testing.
+Analytics were not yet available at launch, so results are framed as shipped scope plus usability evidence.
+The 6-participant study provided directional signal and drove 9 revisions, all implemented before launch.

 7